 Home of the famous Spoonbridge and Cherry (we know you’ve seen the pictures) the Walker Art Center features plenty inside the building too.
 On display are contemporary art exhibits along with theatrical performances and film screenings.
 As one of the most visited contemporary and modern museums in the United States you won’t want to miss this one.

-For a different type of museum experience the Mill City Museum offers a look at what was once the world’s largest flour mill and the impact it had on the city of Minneapolis.
-While the Bakken Museum lets visitors explore and learn about electricity with fun interactive exhibits like “Frankenstein’s Laboratory."
+For a different type of museum experience the Bakken Museum lets visitors explore and learn about electricity with fun interactive exhibits like “Frankenstein’s Laboratory."

 Rainy days usually call for cuddling up with a good book and your favorite hot beverage.
 Spend a few hours strolling down the book aisles of Minneapolis’ favorite book stores to find the perfect read.
-You’ll find a mass collection subjects and many unusual and hard-to-find editions of books at Magers & Quinn.
-For kids and the animal lover the Wild Rumpus is a treat.
-The bookstore is home to a few different animals that roam around, including a chinchilla named Amelia!
+You’ll find a mass collection of subjects and many unusual and hard-to-find editions of books at Magers & Quinn.

-Once you’ve found the right book, you are ready to cozy up in one of the many independently owned Minneapolis cafes.
+Once you’ve found the right book, you are ready to cozy up in one of the many independently owned Minneapolis cafés.
 Uncommon Grounds provides a homey setting with its renovated Victorian house location.
 Corner coffee has a relaxed atmosphere and friendly, engaging baristas that will make you feel like you just made a new best friend.
-And if you need to keep the kids distracted while immersed in that page-turner, Sovereign Grounds provides an indoor play area.

 On a rainy day nothing sounds better than a nice hot meal.
 Why not take that meal to the next level by exposing your pallet to some new flavors?
 Italian, Middle Eastern, Indian, Mexican, Moroccan, East African, Midtown Global Market has it all and more.
 This unique market celebrates the diversity in Minneapolis with a wide variety of restaurants and stores from many countries around the world.

 Or how about warming up with a bowl of pho?
 This type of Vietnamese soup has quickly become a Minneapolis favorite dish.
-To get a taste of the real thing visit one of two (or both!) popular and authentic spots: East Street’s Pho Tau Bay and family-run Quang.
+To get a taste of the real thing visit one of two (or both!) popular and authentic spots: East Street’s Pho 79 and family-run Quang.

 Most cities wouldn’t brag too much about their mall.
 But we gladly will!
-And that’s because the Mall of America has 50 restaurants, 520 stores, a theme park, 2 mini golf course and an aquarium.
+And that’s because the Mall of America has 50 restaurants, 520 stores, a theme park, two mini golf courses, and an aquarium.
 Basically endless possibilities of things to do on a rainy day.